 Water2life in Vietnam

 In 2013, Water2Life started its second project in Vietnam where water is everywhere but it’s undrinkable.
-This water challenge was the next for Grundfos employees, with a goal of providing clean water to ten communities within three years.
+This water challenge was the next for Grundfos employees and with a goal of providing clean water to ten communities within 3 years, we strive to continue the great success.

 During dry seasons the concentration of chemicals in the water rises and forces the day labourers to wear rubber boots to avoid burning their skin.
 Also, clothes washing and taking bath in the river during dry seasons burn the skin and leaves it itching and damaged skin.
 Moreover, water borne diseases are everywhere and are causing huge problems for the locals.